mdbenito/node-gitlab-2-github/README.md

 This is useful when debugging this tool or a specific migration.
 You will always be prompted for confirmation.

+### github.useIssueImportAPI

+Set to true (default) to enable using the [GitHub preview API for importing issues](https://gist.github.com/jonmagic/5282384165e0f86ef105).
+This allows setting the date for issues and comments instead of inserting an additional line in the body.

 ### s3 (optional)

-S3 can be used to store attachments from issues.
-If omitted, `has attachment` label will be added to GitHub issue.
+S3 can be used to migrate attachments from issues.
+If omitted, `has attachment` label will be added to the GitHub issue .

 #### s3.accessKeyId and s3.secretAccessKey